Kat9-123/asa/Documentation.md

 ptr -> &1 "String"
 ; or
 ptr -> &'A'
-ptr -> &"String" ; Doesn't work for Hex or Dec literals
+ptr -> &"String" ; Doesn't work for Hex or Dec literals, for those there must be a space in beteeen the & and the number pre -> & 123
+; because &123 would be a relative address +123
 ```

 #### Dereferencing